 - How can you contribute to this school?

-A great way to feel more comfortable when coming into an interview is by having some questions up your sleeve.
-Asking your own questions allows you to feel more in control of the conversation—plus, your interviewer will be excited to note that you’re interested and curious, and not just going through the motions.
+A great way to feel more comfortable when coming into an interview is by having some of your own questions ready.
+Asking your own questions allows you to feel more in control of the conversation—plus, your interviewer will be excited to note that you’re interested and curious, and not just waiting to get out of there.

-One final key way you can destress about your college interview is to seek help.
+One final way you can destress when it comes to the college interview is to seek help.
 You can reach out to your teachers, mentors, or parents and see if they’d be willing to help you prepare.
 Their methods may include doing mock interviews, helping you research the school, or preparing questions with you.